 The project brought a new era to southeastern Finland, with the new highway creating a great opportunity for development in the region.
 Southeastern Finland’s trade, tourism and commercial life will become busier due to significantly improved transport connections.
 The new road will attract investment and increase passenger numbers.

 The route is being realised by means of the life cycle model, where the service provider is Tieyhtiö Vaalimaa Oy, which is responsible for the construction, financing, maintenance, and possible general renovations during the contractual period set to continue until 2034.

 The preparation of the project started in 2014 according to the agreed planning.
 In June 2015 Finnish Transport Agency and Tieyhtiö Vaalimaa Oy signed a 19-year service agreement to build the Hamina–Vaalimaa motorway on a public-private partnership basis, and after this YIT Rakennus Oy begun the road construction.
-The construction of the highway will mostly happen quite far from residential areas, which narrows down disturbing the ongoing traffic.
+The construction of the highway took place mostly quite far from residential areas, which narrows down disturbing the ongoing traffic.

 The waiting area for heavy vehicles at Vaalimaa was opened in January 2017, and the first section of the E18 Hamina–Vaalimaa motorway, from Lelu to Kattilainen, was opened to traffic on 10 February 2017.
 The length of this section is roughly five kilometres, including two grade-separated intersections and four bridges: the Lelu and Kattilainen overpasses and Hirvelänkallio and Lelu wildlife overpasses.

 The shell on the Lelu overpass columns display the Hamina town plan and the entire bridge is illuminated by LED lights from within.
 Wildlife overpasses help to maintain the ecological corridors animals use to move from one area to another.